 About

 I am a PhD Candidate in Economics at the London School of Economics (LSE).
-I use micro-level data and structural models to study topics in international trade, economic geography, and the environment.
+My research focuses on international trade & spatial economics, environmental economics and public policy.
+I combine structural trade and spatial models with micro-level data to study the optimal design of regulation, cross-border economic interactions, and spatial resource allocation.

 I am on the 2025–2026 job market.